Thai art

 A row of gilded Garudas and Nāgas on the base of the Ubosot at Wat Phra Kaew.

 Thai art refers to a diverse range of art forms created in Thailand from prehistoric times to the present day, including architecture, sculpture, painting, textiles, decorative arts, crafts, ceramics, and more.
-While Buddhism has played a significant role in Thai art, with many sculptures and paintings depicting Buddha images and religious themes, nature, including flora and fauna, as well as mythical creatures, has been a major inspiration for Thai art, with colorful motifs appearing in various types of art forms.
+Buddhism has shaped much of Thai art, and many sculptures and paintings depict Buddha images and religious themes.
+But nature, including flora and fauna, as well as mythical creatures, has been a major inspiration for Thai art, with colorful motifs appearing in different types of art forms.
 In contemporary Thai art, traditional works remain significant and continue to influence artists' concepts.

 History

 Prehistory

 One of the earliest examples of artistic expression in Thailand can be found in over 410 documented rock art sites across the country, featuring both prehistoric and historic art.
 The majority of these sites showcase monochrome red pictograms that depict animals, humans, geometric shapes, and handprints.
-While the dating of many sites remains unknown, some rock art sites have been reported to date back 3,000–5,000 years ago.
+While the dating of many sites remains unknown, some rock art sites have been estimated to date back 3,000–5,000 years ago.

 Nong Ratchawat, situated in Suphanburi province, is an important prehistoric site that provides valuable insights into the lifestyles of the people who settled in the area around 2000–500 BCE.
 Excavations have unearthed evidence of rice cultivation, animal husbandry, hunting, fishing, building construction, the creation of polished stone axes and pottery using locally available materials.
 The inhabitants were skilled in weaving textiles from plants possessing strong fibers, such as flax, hemp, and ramie.
-During the Iron Age, Nong Ratchawat became a prominent trading hub in the Mae Klong River Basin and the Tha Chin River Basin, attracting merchants from different parts of the world and leading to cultural and ethnic diversity.
+During the Iron Age, Nong Ratchawat became a trading hub in the Mae Klong and Tha Chin river basins.
+It drew merchants from distant regions, and the population became culturally and ethnically mixed.
 The river watersheds surrounding the site have yielded a plethora of artifacts, including pottery, bronze and iron tools, glass beads, ivory dice, Roman coins, and Lingling-o earrings.
 Ban Chiang is another important archaeological site in Thailand, located in Udon Thani province.
 It showcases the artistic achievements of a prehistoric culture that existed from about 2000 BCE to 300 CE.
 The people of Ban Chiang were skilled metalworkers, and evidence of early metallurgy, including copper and bronze artifacts, has been found at the site.
 The site also features diverse ceramics, some of which are decorated with distinctive red-on-buff swirl designs painted by hand.

 Vessel in the form of a water buffalo from Lopburi; 2300 BC; ceramic; height: 18 cm (73/32 in.)